Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 A little about me / my practice:

-• My clinical interests and practice focus on helping adults with low-moderate symptoms of anxiety, depression, adjusting to life changes, grief/loss, and stress.
+• My clinical interests and practice focus on helping adults with symptoms of anxiety, low-moderate depression, adjusting to life changes, grief/loss, and stress.
 These are all things that I’ve had experience with at some point in my life.
 Some of my favorite therapeutic techniques include CBT – Cognitive Behavioral Therapy, Solution-Focused Brief Therapy, Mindfulness-Based techniques, and Integrative Behavioral Health practices.
 A diagnosis is just a collection of adjectives to describe a concern you’re dealing with.
-People who seek out counseling to help improve their functioning by minimizing unpleasant symptoms are H E A L T H Y. Sliding Scale of $85-$125 is available for self-paying clients, plus I take 3 commercial insurances through Headway: Aetna, UHC, and Cigna.
+People who seek out counseling to help improve their functioning by minimizing unpleasant symptoms are H E A L T H Y. Sliding Scale of $85-$125 (your choice).

 I wish you a healthy Spring season and look forward to seeing you when the time is right for you.
 Until then….